dean-mccarthy/NWSniped-Bot/README.md

 To add the bot to your server, click this link here: [**Invite Bot!**](https://discord.com/oauth2/authorize?client_id=1361870886885527572&permissions=275146476608&scope=applications.commands+bot)

 ## Overview
 This discord bot was written in PyCord and stores data using MongoDB.
-Originally hosted on GCP cloud run with a MongoDB VM for data storage.
-Hosting was tranferred to a VPS to reduce costs.
+The bot is currently hosted on a VPS.

 ## Features
 *Commands marked by * can only be used by users with the `@Sniped Control` role*